-Located a short drive from Columbus, the Hartman Rock Garden in Springfield, Ohio is considered one of the best examples of folk art in the county.”
+Located a short drive from Columbus, the Hartman Rock Garden in Springfield, Ohio is considered one of the best examples of folk art in the county.

 The Hartman Rock Garden is classified as folk art.
 You may wonder what the difference is between folk art and fine art.
 Don’t worry, I did too so I looked it up to be clear.
 Those who create fine art learn and hone their skill through rigorous formal instruction while folk artists are largely self-taught.

-The Man who Created the Hartman Rock Garden
+The History of the Hartman Rock Garden

 The creator of the garden, Harry George “Ben” Hartman, didn’t set out to make something grand.
 He was simply a molder at the Springfield Machine Tool Company foundry who found himself with too much time on his hands when he was laid off during the Great Depression.
 To stay busy, he decided to make a cement fishing pond in his backyard.